-Furthermore, integration of EU environmental legislation (i.e. the Marine Strategy Framework Directive and the Habitats Directive) is now included under the general objectives and referenced elsewhere.
+the Marine Strategy Framework Directive and the Habitats Directive) is now included under the general objectives and referenced elsewhere3.

-The Commission's proposal contains provisions for the elimination of the unwanted catches of some commercial species, i.e. a provision to end the wasteful practice of discarding.
+The Commission's proposal contains provisions for the elimination of the unwanted catches of some commercial species, i.e. a provision to end the wasteful practice of discarding4.
 Again, this is a positive development, and one that has most likely come about in response to concerted public pressure.
 The move from landing quotas to catch quotas is a necessary and important aspect of the proposal, which should not be restricted to the few species selected by the Commission.
 However, the piecemeal approach proposed by the Commission fails to address problems in some mixed fisheries, as well as the widespread discarding of non-commercial species, thereby reducing the incentive to prevent these unwanted catches.

-Regarding the external dimension, the proposal contains a positive provision that sustainable fisheries agreements (SFAs) concluded with third countries will contribute to the establishment of a governance framework to ensure efficient monitoring, control and surveillance capability.
+Regarding the external dimension5, the proposal contains a positive provision that sustainable fisheries agreements (SFAs) concluded with third countries will contribute to the establishment of a governance framework to ensure efficient monitoring, control and surveillance capability6.

-We also welcome the inclusion of a transparency clause on SFAs, although we feel its scope - to have knowledge of the cumulated fishing effort in a third country - is too narrow.
-Transparency should address wider issues, i.e. the need to disclose essential information to the public, as a prerequisite for better stakeholder participation.
-The proposal falls short of providing tools to ensure that the operation of EU fishing fleets in third countries outside SFAs will be in line with EU international commitments to promote sustainable fisheries.
+We also welcome the inclusion of a transparency clause on SFAs7, although we feel its scope - to have knowledge of the cumulated fishing effort in a third country - is far too narrow.
+As a prerequisite for better stakeholder participation, transparency should address wider issues by making ex-ante and ex-post evaluations of fisheries